Affiliate links on Android Authority may earn us a commission. Learn more.

 Can I use any wireless charger with the Pixel 7a?

 Any modern wireless charger should play nicely with the Google Pixel 7a, including premium chargers like the Google Pixel Stand.
 The only catch is the Pixel 7a will only charge at a max speed of 7.5W.
-In many cases, you’re better off going after a cheaper, slower charger than one of the more expensive options since the Pixel 7a can’t take full advantage of the higher-speed chargers anyway.
+You’re often better off going after a cheaper, slower charger than one of the more expensive options since the Pixel 7a can’t take full advantage of the higher-speed chargers anyway.

 Here are just a few options we recommend, all of which run you $40 or less: